Loading...

 Stay Hydrated

-Drink plenty of water or opt for unsweetened herbal teas throughout your meal to support digestion and help maintain stable blood sugar levels.
+Drink plenty of water throughout your meal.
+Proper hydration can aid digestion and help maintain stable blood sugar levels.

 healthspan-mbl